 Probiotics can be found naturally in foods or as probiotic supplements.
 Each contains a helpful dose of live bacteria and yeasts to work in harmony with those already resident in the human body.
 Probiotics are often referred to as ‘good’ bacteria.
-They promote good digestion and help to down-regulate existing inflammation.
+They promote good digestion and help to down-regulate existing inflammation11.

 Action: Live cultured yoghurt is the best natural source of probiotics, however, if you’re dairy intolerant a probiotic supplement can be used instead.

 They sound similar to probiotics, however, prebiotics work a step in advance.
 Prebiotics are typically dietary fibres which are able to remain undigested by the stomach and small intestine.
-Making their way to the gut in their undigested form allows prebiotic foods to serve as a nutrient for healthy gut bacteria.
-Recent studies have shown low doses help to improve the symptoms of IBS, while also helping to treat digestive conditions like ulcerative colitis.
+Making their way to the gut in their undigested form allows prebiotic foods to serve as a nutrient for healthy gut bacteria12.
+Recent studies have shown low doses help to improve the symptoms of IBS, while also helping to treat digestive conditions like ulcerative colitis13.